google-code-export/flowplayer-core/flowplayer/trunk/README.txt

 -----
 - Now automatically uses a plugin that is called 'rtmp' for all clips that have the rtmp-protocol in their URLs.
   This makes it possilbe to use RTMP with RSS playlists.
+Fixes:
+- RSS playlists: The 'type' attribute value 'audio/mp3' in the media:content element caused an error.

 3.1.2
 -----